 USE IT FOR: Shortening the duration of colds and flu; may also boost the immune system and fight inflammation.

 THE SCIENCE: Anecdotal evidence abounds: As early as 400 B.C., Hippocrates called the elder tree his “medicine chest,” and its popularity as an upper-respiratory remedy has continued through the centuries.
 A few small modern-science studies vouch for its benefits.
-For example, a 60-participant study published in 2004 in the Journal of International Medical Research showed that an elderberry extract compound (Sambucol) shortened flu symptoms by up to four days (note: Sambucol also contains other herbs and vitamin C).
-In a 2015 Australian study with 312 participants, elderberry capsules reduced the length of colds for international travelers.
-Also, in 2011 German researchers found that liquid elderberry extract inhibited the flu virus and human pathogenic bacteria in a lab setting.
+For example, a 60-participant study published in the Journal of International Medical Research showed that an elderberry extract compound (Sambucol) shortened flu symptoms by up to four days (note: Sambucol also contains other herbs and vitamin C).
+In an Australian study with 312 participants, elderberry capsules reduced the length of colds for international travelers.
+German researchers also found that liquid elderberry extract inhibited the flu virus and human pathogenic bacteria in a lab setting.
 Most researchers agree, however, that more studies are needed to confirm elderberry’s efficacy.

 HOW TO TAKE IT: Supplements usually deliver the berries as a liquid syrup or extract, but capsules are also available.
 As a syrup or extract, sweet-tart elderberry can be taken alone or added to herbal teas, lemonade or sparkling water.
 Start taking it at the first sign of illness; an average dose is 1 teaspoon, four times a day for up to five days.